 Inc. Magazine Unveils Its Annual List of America's Fastest-Growing Private Companies--the Inc. 5000

 NEW YORK, Aug.
-14, 2019 /PRNewswire/ -- Inc. magazine today revealed that Certent Inc. is No. 3652 on its annual Inc. 5000 list, the most prestigious ranking of the nation's fastest-growing private companies.
+15, 2019 /PRNewswire/ -- Inc. magazine today revealed that TA Digital is No. 2192 on its annual Inc. 5000 list, the most prestigious ranking of the nation's fastest-growing private companies.
 The list represents a unique look at the most successful companies within the American economy's most dynamic segment—its independent small businesses.
 Microsoft, Dell, Domino's Pizza, Pandora, Timberland, LinkedIn, Yelp, Zillow, and many other well-known names gained their first national exposure as honorees on the Inc. 5000.

-"The team at Certent is committed to our customers and dedicated to delivering solutions that accelerate and elevate their businesses.
-We partner with public and private companies around the globe to reduce risk and drive greater efficiency as finance and corporate compliance requirements increase," says Jorge Martin, CEO of Certent.
-"Being recognized by Inc. for the eighth consecutive year is a testament to our team's dedication to delivering great customer experiences, commitment to innovative product expansion and focus on building and nurturing strong relationships with customers."
+"We are extremely proud once again to earn a spot on Inc. 5000 list," said Rajiv Rohmetra, CEO, TA Digital.
+"Our strong growth is a reflection of our maturity and recognition as a trusted digital transformation partner, led by strategy, customer experience and commerce implementations.
+My sincere thanks goes out to our team, our loyal customers, and technology partners for helping us achieve this milestone!"

 Not only have the companies on the 2019 Inc. 5000 (which are listed online at Inc.com, with the top 500 companies featured in the September issue of Inc., available on newsstands August 20) been very competitive within their markets, but the list as a whole shows staggering growth compared with prior lists.
 The 2019 Inc. 5000 achieved an astounding three-year average growth of 454 percent, and a median rate of 157 percent.
 The Inc. 5000's aggregate revenue was $237.7 billion in 2018, accounting for 1,216,308 jobs over the past three years.